 You can buy recheado paste from Indian grocers, but frankly, it doesn’t compare to making your own.
 Our recipe for recheado paste is straightforward and requires little effort.
 The spices and chillies need to soak overnight, so if you want to make this dish using your own masala, then you need to start this a day before.

 This recipe calls for four whole mackerel fish.
-You should ask the fishmonger to scale and clean the fish you.
+You should ask the fishmonger to scale and clean the fish for you.
 Each fish should weigh around 200g, including the head.
 If such fish cannot be obtained, then Spanish mackerel fillets can be substituted.
 You should allow for 4 fillets at 150g each.

-Rinse the fish, and make some incisions across the thick part of the fish.
+- Rinse the fish, and make some incisions across the thick part of the fish.

-Stuff the paste into the body cavity and work some paste into the incisions.
+- Stuff the paste into the body cavity and work some paste into the incisions.
 Make sure you have coated the entire fish with this paste.
 Cover, and set aside to marinate for one hour, refrigerating if necessary.

-After the marination period, allow fish to come up to room temperature before starting the next steps if you have refrigerated them.
+- After the marination period, allow fish to come up to room temperature before starting the next steps if you have refrigerated them.

-Place oil in a shallow pan, and once oil is quite hot shallow fry the stuffed mackerels until they are golden brown on both sides.
+- Place the oil in a shallow pan, and once oil is quite hot shallow fry the stuffed mackerels until they are golden brown on both sides.
 This will take around three minutes per side.
 Be very careful to not overcook the fish.

-Serve the recheado mackerels with the lemon wedges and coriander sprinkled over the top.
+- Serve the recheado mackerels with the lemon wedges and coriander sprinkled over the top.